 In Table 3a, presenting our base specification with country dummy variables capturing the impact of employment protection, the lagged dependent variable is positive and significant suggesting that previous period labour productivity is a good predictor of current labour productivity, therefore those firms displaying better productivity in the past are more likely to also show that in subsequent periods.
 This is most evident in the case of large firms, and to a degree for the full sample, while labour productivity growth occurs on a more random basis within the small firm sample.
 An increase in the capital-labour ratio has a positive and significant impact upon labour productivity supporting the view that where labour has more capital to work with it is likely to be more productive.
 Overall firm’s age appears to be irrelevant as determinant of labour productivity.
 However, when analysed separately by firm size samples, it is clear that this masks two opposing effects.
 Firstly, amongst large firms, it is the eldest firms and industries that have the lowest labour productivity growth, reflecting the likelihood that as older industries reach maturity the scope for productivity growth in general and labour productivity growth in particular is much lower.
 Secondly, amongst the small firms, it is the older ones who experienced the strongest growth in labour productivity, suggesting that amongst these firms it is the most well established ones in each industry who are best placed to take advantage of developments in production techniques and market conditions.
 Sales turnover, as a proxy for firm size, has a positive and significant impact upon the rate of growth of labour productivity.
 However, once again the extent of the impact is diluted as there are different effects at work within firm size samples.
 Amongst the large firms it is the largest ones that exhibit the highest labour productivity, whilst within the small firm sample, size does not affect productivity.
 The cost per employee has a strong positive correlation with labour productivity.
 As this is a proxy for skill levels of the workforce, it indicates that where the firm pays higher wages and employs workers with higher levels of skill the scope for growth in labour productivity is greater.
 Over the period of analysis there was initially a reduction in labour productivity which was then followed by strong growth for the remaining six years, with this being more pronounced amongst the small firms.

-Turning to the impact of individual countries, relative to France, the UK and especially Germany have displayed stronger growth in labour productivity over the period considered w.
+Turning to the impact of individual countries, relative to France, the UK and especially Germany have displayed stronger growth in labour productivity over the period considered.
 The labour productivity growth in Sweden has been the weakest being significantly lower than the French reference category.
 For Germany, the stronger productivity growth was entirely the result of increases in labour productivity within the large firms; growth within the small firms sample being not significantly different from that experienced by those in Sweden and France.
 However for the UK the picture is reversed with the strong labour productivity growth resulting entirely from improvements within the small firm sample, which have been significantly greater than within the small firms of any of the other three countries.
 The position for the UK, whilst not being a ringing endorsement for the application of light touch employment regulation, does at least therefore concur with the hypothesis that it is the smaller firms that are most likely to benefit from lighter employment regulation as larger firms are always able to use more resources as a means to navigate their path through complex regulations.

 Table 3b here